Academic dress of the University of Santo Tomas: Mozzetta

 Mozzettas are used by the doctorate and master's degree holders.
 The color depends on the academic field.
 The graduates of business and management, in particular, uses yellow mozzetta.

 Hood

 Hoods are used by the bachelor's degree graduates.
 The color of the hood depends on the academic field.
 The Faculty of Pharmacy's academic color is purple, but a second color is added to the hood of its 2 programs.
-Light blue is added to the B.S.
+Green is added to the B.S.
 Biochemistry graduates, while yellow is added to the B.S.
 Medical Technology graduates.